rabi-siddique/react-js-interview-questions/readme.md

 ```

 As long as the order of the Hook calls is the same between renders, React can associate some local state with each of them.
-But what happens if we put a Hook call (for example, the persistForm effect) inside a condition?
+But what happens if we put a Hook call inside a condition?
 ```js
  // 🔴 We're breaking the first rule by using a Hook in a condition if (name !== '') {